elifesciences/journal-cms/README.md

 cd /var/www/journal-cms
 ```

-Next, you need to install some additional deps.
+Next, you need to install the dev dependencies.

 ```
 composer install